Stamp Collecting

 Great Collections

-[Editor's note: This work from 1902 is republished here for its historical interest.
-It's fascinating reading, but it is from 1902; thus, readers are cautioned to consider that the advice offered by Mr. Nankivell may very well be outdated.
-One should check current sources before acting upon any such advice.
-On the other hand, if you're a stamp collector, you're sure to find this interesting!]
+[Editor’s note: This work from 1902 is republished here solely for its historical interest.
+It’s fascinating reading, but it is from 1902; thus, readers are cautioned to consider that the advice offered by Mr. Nankivell – financial and otherwise – is outdated.
+One should check current sources before taking any action.]